 The Fellowship Today

 Today there are nearly 200 Tony Patiño Fellows working, leading, and serving in their communities worldwide.
 The Fellowship’s Board of Directors remains committed to Tony’s wish and Francesca’s vision.
 Led by Francesca’s long-time confidante and protégé, Chairwoman Emeritus Martha Belcher, and board chair Steve Van Liere, the board has expanded to include members representing all three beneficiary law schools.
 The goals the board is working to achieve include: strengthening the Fellowship network, providing more mentoring and career assistance to the Fellows-Elect, and raising the Fellowship’s profile in the legal community.
-Working together, the Fellowship community continues its efforts to achieve the aspiration engraved on the Fellowship statuette, to “be a leader of mankind in all that is honorable, just and compassionate.”
+Working together, the Fellowship community continues to encourage its members to achieve the aspiration engraved on the Fellowship statuette, to “be a leader of mankind in all that is honorable, just and compassionate.”

 The Founder (1917 – 1999)